grousewood-games/solforge/docs/faq.md

 Regarding `Vaerus, Herald of Fury`, a creature receives the extra battle as one would expect (start of turn, Vaerus enters field, or new creature enters field).
 However, if Vaerus dies prior to the battle being used, the creature retains the extra battle.

+### Surviving Damage Effects

+`Alyssa, Strifeborn` and `Dozer, the Dormant` will not function perfectly when hit with a barrage of damage that lowers their health to zero.
+These scenarios are rare but possible.
+As an example, `Pyre Song` can deal cumulative damage from each creature.
+In theory, Alyssa should survive and boost off each hit, and Dozer should replace on the first damage.
+The trigger that reacts to the damage will not activate until the following batch, so if the health is below 1, the creature will be death-checked before that batch can begin.

+Other culprits can include arrangements of `Flamebreak Invokers`, `Cauldron Mystics`, `Ignurs`, or `Nug, Fury Fists`.

+`Dream Tree` works as expected since the effect does not influence the creature (so it's irrelevant if later damage killed it).

 ### Ator, Thunder Titan

 I cannot find what the original behavior was, but `Ator, Thunder Titan` will not apply the `Assault` effect retroactively.
 Only creatures forged after Ator is on the field will receive his blessings.